adw1n/audio-gallery/README.md

     * logo.jpg 122x50px
     * depending on your logos' background you might want to change css property of logo's background-color in [logo_settings.css](audio_profiling/static/logo_settings.css) file
 * (optional) internalization
-  As of right now the project supports two languages:
+  Project supports two languages out of the box:
     * english
     * polish

-  To add support for another language, just modify `LANGUAGES` variable in [settings.py](audio_gallery/settings.py).
-After that, please generate a language file - run  `django-admin makemessages -l de` (where de is your locale name) ([relevant django docs page](https://docs.djangoproject.com/en/1.11/topics/i18n/translation/#message-files)).
+  To add support for another language modify `LANGUAGES` variable in [settings.py](audio_gallery/settings.py).
+After that generate a language file - run  `django-admin makemessages -l de` (where de is your locale name) ([relevant django docs page](https://docs.djangoproject.com/en/1.11/topics/i18n/translation/#message-files)).
 Add translations to the language file.
 Deploy the app and add missing translations using the admin panel (/admin).

   To remove support for polish language just remove if from `LANGUAGES` variable in [settings.py](audio_gallery/settings.py).

 ### Backups
-TODO document this.
-For now just copy `/opt/audio-gallery/media` and `/opt/audio-gallery/pgdata` directories and put it in a single tar/zip archive for each backup.
+Copy `/opt/audio-gallery/media` and `/opt/audio-gallery/pgdata` directories and put them in a single tar/zip archive for each backup.

 ### License:
 This project uses the Unlicense license (see [LICENSE](LICENSE) file).